 *To view our institution's contract with BankMobile, a Division of Customer Bank, click here.

 The University of North Dakota participates in the Federal Work-Study program.
-If you’re interested in seeking a Federal Work-Study position, view and apply for jobs.
+If you’re interested in seeking a Federal Work-Study position or, view and apply for jobs.

 The federal government mandates that students who withdraw from all classes may keep only aid earned up to the time of withdrawal.
 Title IV funds disbursed in excess of the earned amount must be returned to the federal government by the University and/or the student.
 A student could owe these funds to the university, the federal government, or both.